vtphan/switchboard/docs/switchboard-tech-specs.md

 Function EndSession(session_id):
   1. Get session details for participants list
   2. Broadcast session_left to all enrolled participants
-  3. Get all clients in session from connection maps
+  3. Transition all participants from session back to lobby atomically
-  4. For each client: transition back to lobby (optional cleanup)
+  4. Update session.end_time in database
-  5. Update session.end_time in database
+  5. Update session.status to "ended"
-  6. Update session.status to "ended"
+  6. Remove session from in-memory session_map

-  7. Remove session from in-memory session_map
+Note: Users remain connected and are transitioned to lobby state, not disconnected
 ```

 ### 5.3 Client Connection Algorithm